Sushmitha-Katti/Sloan-Sky-Servey/README.md

   * scikit-learn
   * seaborn

 You also need a software to run this python notebook "Jupyter Notebook".
-It is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and moreincluded.
+It is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.